Over the years of my practice as a criminal lawyer, my clients have asked me this question on numerous occasions.

 In defending the care or control cases it is imperative to show that the accused did not perform any acts in relation to the vehicle which could intentionally or accidentally put it in motion or otherwise create a danger.
 In this regard, the central issues include what steps are required to put your car in motion, why were you in the car, what was your plan of action, was your car operable, where was it located, could it be put in motion accidentally, was there a risk that you change your mind and decide to drive it, etc.

-The care or control charges present many pitfalls and every fact of your case has to be carefully scrutinized by an experienced impaired driving lawyer to determine the best line of defence.
+The care or control charges present many pitfalls and every fact of your case has to be carefully scrutinized by an experienced impaired driving lawyer to determine the best line of defense.

 Why is it so important to determine whether you are in care or control?
-Because if you are found not to be in care or control, you can be as drunk as you want and your level of alcohol in blood can be sky high, you are still not guilty.
+Because if you are found not to be in care or control, you can be as drunk as you want and your level of alcohol in the blood can be sky-high, you are still not guilty.

-If you are charged with care or control offence and want to fight the charge, you have to entrust your case only to an experienced impaired driving lawyer who is prepared to examine every detail of your case to provide you with best defence possible.
+If you are charged with a care or control offense and want to fight the charge, you have to entrust your case only to an experienced impaired driving lawyer who is prepared to examine every detail of your case to provide you with the best defense possible.